 The Crisis Response Peer Support Specialist utilizes their own personal experiences as a consumer of behavioral health services to assist others in navigating their recovery journey and in coping through crisis situations.
+This position works directly with youth.
 What are some things you can expect to do each day?

-- Utilize your personal insight as an expert in the recovery process, symptom management, and client choice to engage persons served in their own treatment
+- Utilize your personal insight as an expert in the recovery process, symptom management, and client choice to engage persons youth in their own treatment

 - Provide peer counseling and support, promote hope and empowerment, advocacy, and problem-solving with consumers